 Donors can donate directly to an individual administrator or classified staff member or to the pool.
 Donors may donate up to a total of 160 hours (20 days) in a fiscal year, provided that the donor retains a minimum of 120 hours (15 days) of sick leave after a donation.
 Donors should complete the Request to Donate Sick Leave Form.

 The Sick Leave Pool was established to allow administrators and classified staff to participate in the Sick Leave Donation Program, even if they do not know of a specific individual in need of time.
 The pool may also provide a more confidential option for recipients facing a need.

 Human Resources will conduct annual donation drives for the pool, and more frequent drives will be conducted as necessary.
 The official drive for donations to the pool is now underway.

 Administrators and Classified Staff interested in donating time to the Pool should complete the Request to Donate Sick Leave Form and submit it to Human Resources.
 Once approved, the sick leave accrued by the donor will be reduced accordingly and transferred to the Pool.

 Donations to the Pool and to individuals are irrevocable.

 For questions or more details, please contact Human Resources at 740-593-1636 or firstname.lastname@example.org.

 Apply to receive sick leave

 If in need of sick leave, individuals can complete the Request to Receive Donated Sick Leave Form and submit it to Human Resources.
-The form does require certification by a physician that the employee or family member has a health condition that will be incapacitating for at least 10 days.
+The form does require certification by a physician that the employee or family member has a health condition that will be incapacitating for at least 10 consecutive work days.
 Human Resources will review, and if appropriate, approve the request.
 Once approved, Human Resources will transfer sick leave from the Sick Leave Pool and may solicit donations.
 Recipients and departments should not solicit donations directly on their own.
 Recipients and departments should work with Human Resources regarding soliciting donations.